DMKEBUSINESSGMBH/typo3-t3twig/Documentation/reference/extensions/link.md

 {{ 'Label'|t3url($dest, $tsPath = 'link.') }}
 ```

-The only difference to `t3url` is that you can add a label which is rendered within the <a>-Tag.
+The only difference to `t3url` is that you can add a label which is rendered within the a-Tag.